satrianovian20/Offline-ai-chat-coding-gui/README.md

 🧪 Large Model (13B Q4_K_M)	✅ Successfully tested
 ⚙️ Lightweight GUI (10KB Python script)	✅ Runs smoothly and reliably

+✅ FAQ — Frequently Asked Questions (Trust Booster Edition) ❓ Can this GUI really run a 13B model without a GPU?
+Yes!
+It has been successfully tested using llama-2-13b-chat.Q4_K_M.gguf on a system with:

+💻 CPU: Intel i5-9400F (no iGPU)

+🧠 RAM: 16GB DDR4

+⚙️ Backend: llama.cpp

+📦 GUI: Pure Python script, only 10KB in size

+❓ Any proof?
+Absolutely.
+We've included:

+📸 Screenshots while loading and idling in docs/screenshots/

+📄 Full session logs with detailed model behavior in docs/session-logs/

+Zero errors or crashes during testing — only brief delays during heavy processing, which is normal.

+❓ Is the GUI heavy or bloated?
+No. It’s extremely lightweight and minimal:

+Just 10KB in .py size

+No Electron, no Gradio, no browser needed

+No background ports, no telemetry

+Fully offline, secure, and fast

+❓ Can I use 7B, 8B, or other 13B models too?
+Yes!
+This GUI supports any local GGUF model that’s compatible with llama.cpp.
+Tested successfully with:

+Mistral 7B

+DeepSeek Coder 6.7B

+Yi 13B, Nous Hermes 13B

+LLaMA 13B (Q4_K_M, Q4_0)

+❓ I only have 8GB RAM.
+Can I still use this?
+Yes — as long as you choose the right model and configure the token output wisely.
+For example:

+Use TinyLlama 1.1B or DeepSeek Coder 1.3B

+Set max_tokens to 100–150 in the GUI to ensure smooth performance

 ---
 🤝 Kontribusi & Kredit
 👨‍💻 Creator: [satrianovian20] – Modifikasi GUI offline dengan Tkinter